-Are you looking for an online discount brokerage that can give you the added peace of mind with the backing of a familiar name?
+Are you looking for an online discount brokerage that can give you peace of mind and the backing of a big brand?

 I have used and reviewed many online brokerages over the years.
 BMO InvestorLine is an online broker that I came across that might interest you.